semmatoninn/PLGA-Microparticles-Drug-Release/README.md

 * Cluster 3: hydrophilic drugs

-Names were given to allow visualization of each cluster characteristics (drug size/lipopholiccity/polarity) from overarching properties of candidates drug per cluster.
-More literature need to be used to ensure accurate naming.
+Names were given to allow visualization of each cluster characteristics (drug size/lipopholiccity/polarity) from overarching properties of candidates drug per cluster [2][3][4][5].
+More literatures are required to ensure accurate naming.
 According to the literature, these chemical groups tend to exhibit different release mechanisms, including:

 * Gradual diffusion controlled release